I love this time of year. When teams can come together and see who can throw the most upside down throws thru a PVC hoop. It’s Goaltimate Time, folks!

 The 10 Easy Rules of Goaltimate:

-- Teams play 4 v 4, with hockey style subbing (An incoming player must tag hands of a player coming off)
+- Teams play 4 v 4, with hockey style subbing (An incoming player must tag hands of a player coming off before they can engage in play)

-- Stall count of 5 and can be counted by any person on the field
+- Stall count of 5 and can be counted by any person on the field.
+The closest person counting takes precedence.
+Don’t be a jerk and count every time someone has the disc.

 - 1 point is awarded for a completed pass that travels through the hoop and is caught in the end zone by your teammate, 2 points are awarded if the disc is throw from behind the 2 point line.